SAP/ui5-tooling/docs/pages/Troubleshooting.md

 ### Benchmark

-1. Depending on how reliable you want the measurements, consider preparing your system:
+1. Depending on how reliable you want the measurements to be, consider preparing your system:
     1. Connect your computer to a power supply
-    1. Make sure no updates or anti virus scans are taking place
+    1. Make sure no updates or anti-virus scans are taking place
     1. Close all applications.
-This includes your IDE since it might start indexing any new files created during the build, thus impacting I/O
+This includes your IDE, since it might start indexing any new files created during the build, thus impacting I/O
     1. Don't interact with your system wile the benchmark is running

 1. Perform the baseline measurement